Villano V: World Championship Wrestling (1996–2000)

-Villano IV and V began working for World Championship Wrestling (WCW) as part of the influx of Luchadors in 1996.
+Villano IV and V began working for World Championship Wrestling (WCW) as part of the influx of luchadores in 1996.
 Villano V made his debut at the 1996 World War 3 event as part of the Three Ring, 60 man battle royal.
 Subsequently, Los Villanos worked mainly the weekend shows such as WCW World Wide and WCW Saturday Night.
 The brothers played the role of a heel and would occasionally cheat by switching places while the referee was distracted (all Villanos wore identical attire, aside from their Roman numeral distinctions).
 Los Villanos made a couple of appearances on WCW's main shows and PPVs such as Villano IV teaming with Konnan and La Parka to defeat Juventud Guerrera, Ciclope and Super Calo at SuperBrawl VII.
-They also worked an eight-man tag match at Clash of the Champions XXXV, alongside Psychosis and Silver King against Juventud Guerrera, Super Calo, Héctor Garza and Lizmark Jr. While working in WCW Villano IV suffered a neck injury as a result of a failed move by Kanyon and Raven.
-The injury threatened to force Villano IV into retirement but he was able to recover and was back teaming with Villano V in WCW in 2000.
+They also worked an eight-man tag match at Clash of the Champions XXXV, alongside Psychosis and Silver King against Guerrera, Super Calo, Héctor Garza and Lizmark Jr. While working in WCW, Villano IV suffered a neck injury as a result of a failed move by Kanyon and Raven.
+The injury threatened to force Villano IV into retirement, but he was able to recover and was back teaming with Villano V in WCW in 2000.

-Mexican promotions (2000–present)
+Mexican promotions (2000–2017)

-At the CMLL 75th Anniversary Show on September 19, 2008, Villano V defeated longtime rival Blue Panther in a Mask vs. Mask match to unmask Panther after 30 years of wearing the mask.
-The ending was very popular with the vocal crowd at Arena Mexico prompting them to throw cash into the ring (a tradition in Mexico after a great match).
+At the CMLL 75th Anniversary Show on September 19, 2008, Villano V defeated longtime rival Blue Panther in a mask vs. mask match to unmask Panther after 30 years of wearing the mask.
+The ending was very popular with the vocal crowd at Arena Mexico prompting them to throw money into the ring (a tradition in Mexico after a great match).
 On March 20, 2009, Villano V lost a mask vs. mask match against Último Guerrero on the Homenaje a Dos Leyendas show and was forced to unmask and reveal his real name as per Lucha Libre traditions.
 Since losing his mask Villano V regularly wrestles under the ring name "Ray Mendoza Jr." in honor of his father.
 His brother Villano IV had also wrestled under the name Ray Mendoza Jr. briefly in WCW many years before.
 He, along with his brothers Villano III and Villano IV were on hand for the 2010 Homenaje a Dos Leyendas show where CMLL honored their father Ray Mendoza with an in-ring ceremony.
 On September 20, 2012, Mendoza Jr. made his debut for the Japanese Wrestling New Classic (WNC) promotion, when he was defeated by Dave Finlay in the main event at Tokyo's Korakuen Hall.
 Two days later in Osaka, Mendoza Jr. defeated Tajiri in another main event.